The Marketing Cloud Implementation Checklist: A Step-by-Step Guide

 Now that you have a designated timeline in place, it’s time to kick start the first phase of your Marketing Cloud implementation.

-Phase 1: Marketing Cloud account configuration
+Phase 1: Marketing Cloud Account Configuration

 This phase is all about making sure that your Marketing Cloud account is set up correctly before adding more users into the platform.